MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-service-principal-certificate.md

 ## Configure Visual studio to use your certificate

 When creating your embedded solution, it may be useful to configure Visual Studio to use your Azure Key Vault certificate.
 [Managed Service Identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) is a feature that enables you to manage your Azure AD identity.
-Once configured, it'll let Visual Studio authenticate against your Azure Key Vault.
+Once configured, it will let Visual Studio authenticate against your Azure Key Vault.

 1. Open your project in Visual Code.